eliasjuliana/Nike-Tailwind-Project/README.md

 The original design is credited to @adrianhajdin, with several modifications.
 I introduced a dark mode, implemented a slider for the products section, added animations, and made adjustments to the images.

-Explore the deployed website and feel free to provide suggestions for improvement: Nike Clone.
+Explore the deployed website and feel free to provide suggestions for improvement: https://nike-clone-eliasj.netlify.app/

 Thanks for visiting this repository! 😊